nunziosorrentino/breakingws/docs/source/breakingws.rst

 Modules
 =======

-The “imma” model
+The “imma” Model
 ----------------

 .. automodule:: breakingws.cnn.imma
    :members:

-The “glitcha” model
+The “glitcha” Model
 -------------------

 The same of “imma”, but located in *breakingws.cnn.glitcha.glitcha_model*, containing a model with a high number of layers (16), aimed to classify glitches.

+.. automodule:: breakingws.cnn.glitcha
+   :members:

 Data Manager Modules
 --------------------